ianskoo/effective-testing-assignments/assignment02/MergeKSortedLists/Documentation.md

 ### Understanding the requirements

-Given a list of linked lists containing integers in range [-10^4, 10^4], return a single sorted linked list.
+Given a list of **sorted** linked lists containing integers in range [-10^4, 10^4], return a single sorted linked list.
 The total number of nodes of all linked lists cannot exceed 10^4.

 ### Analyze properties of inputs and outputs and find partitions